bishabosha/ops-mirror/README.md

   def setGreeting(@path name: String, @body greeting: String): Unit
 ```

+`HttpService` is a type-class that stores a collection of HTTP routes. `HttpService.derived` is an inline method that uses `OpsMirror` to reflect on the structure of `GreetService`, converting each method to a route.

-then derive servers/clients as such:
+Using the HttpService, you can then derive servers/clients as such:

 ```scala
 val e = HttpService.endpoints[GreetService]